Natural transformations between induction and restriction on iterated wreath product of symmetric group of order $2$: Introduction

 \section{Introduction}

 Representation theory of symmetric groups is a classical and rich subject.
 The study of their irreducible representations has been initiated by Schur (cf. \cite{MR1820589}).
 Today we have a well-developed theory of representations of symmetric groups in characteristic zero.
-Symmetric groups form a tower of groups $S_0\hookrightarrow S_1 \hookrightarrow \ldots \hookrightarrow S_n \hookrightarrow \dots$ via the inclusions $S_n\hookrightarrow S_{n+1}$, $s_i=(i, i+1) \mapsto s_i$, for example.
+Symmetric groups form a tower of groups

+via the inclusions $S_n\longhookrightarrow S_{n+1}$, $s_i=(i, i+1) \mapsto s_i$, for example.
 Hence once the representation category of symmetric groups is understood, one can study induction and restriction functors on these categories.

 The functors $\Ind$ and $\Res$ are biadjoint, and are related through Mackey's theorem.
 In 2010, using this relation Khovanov described a category (known as Heisenberg category) which governs the natural transformations between induction and restriction functors between representations of the symmetric groups (cf. \cite{MR3205569}).